jlapolla/blog/README.md

 in a single execution, we would find that the two references denote the same object.
 Across both executions, the object *O1* maintains the same object identity.

+A persistence mechanism that preserves object identity is said to exhibit **identity integrity**.